Petros89/FDRNet/README.md

 - Basic Neural Network Architecture for Long-Sequence Multivariate Time-Series Learning

 ## Abstract
-Gait analysis is the systematic study of human lo- comotion using external visual and sensory observa- tions.
-Data extraction from such observations en- ables the quantitative assessment of human motion skills that can lead to feedback discovery and physical ability evaluation.
-Current research methods in hu- man gait analysis cover a substantial portion on gait- phase identification, locomotion recognition and gait trajectory prediction.
-Although recognizing and pre- dicting human phase-gait cycles is important for un- derstanding and analyzing physical motor ability, it is insufficient to provide objective gait rate feedback and motor function recovery.
-In this work we intro- duce and implement the Feedback Recovery Network (FDRNet).
-FDRNet is a novel deep neural network ar- chitecture able to provide objective personalized quan- titative gait feedback discovery and correction on mul- tivariate time-series data.
-We train FDRNet using an online available dataset containing 1020 multivariate gait signals from 230 subjects undergoing a fixed pro-
+Gait analysis is the systematic study of human locomotion using external visual and sensory observations.
+Data extraction from such observations enables the quantitative assessment of human motion skills that can lead to feedback discovery and physical ability evaluation.
+Current research methods in human gait analysis cover a substantial portion on gait- phase identification, locomotion recognition and gait trajectory prediction.
+Although recognizing and predicting human phase-gait cycles is important for un- derstanding and analyzing physical motor ability, it is insufficient to provide objective gait rate feedback and motor function recovery.
+In this work we introduce and implement the Feedback Recovery Network (FDRNet).
+FDRNet is a novel deep neural network architecture able to provide objective personalized quan- titative gait feedback discovery and correction on multivariate time-series data.
+We train FDRNet using an online available dataset containing 1020 multivariate gait signals from 230 subjects undergoing a fixed protocol: standing still, walking 10 m, turning around, walking back and stopping.
+The measured population is composed of healthy subjects as well as patients with neurological or orthopedic disorders.
+The
-tocol: standing still, walking 10 m, turning around, walking back and stopping.
-The measured popula- tion is composed of healthy subjects as well as pa- tients with neurological or orthopedic disorders.
-The FDRNet holds promise for automation in personalized rehabilitation and considers the potential of creating new technology in the area of physical ability perfor- mance assessments.
+FDRNet holds promise for automation in personalized rehabilitation and considers the potential of creating new technology in the area of physical ability performance assessments.

 ## Code
 - All source code is in `source`.